JImmy0096/discordjs-bot/README.md

 # discordjs-bot
- a discord use discordjs api
+ a discord bot code made using discordjs api